opf/openproject/docs/user-guide/home/global-modules/README.md

 You can also choose to see all **Past meetings** or apply one of the filters based on your **Involvement** in a meeting.

-You can create a new meeting directly from within the global modules menu by clicking a green ***Meeting** button either in the top right corner at at the bottom of the sidebar.
+You can create a new meeting directly from within the global modules menu by clicking a green ***Meeting** button either in the top right corner at the bottom of the sidebar.

 ![openproject_user_guide_global_modules_add_new_meeting](C:\Users\Maya\Documents\GitHub\openproject\docs\user-guide\home\global-modules\openproject_global_modules_new_meeting.png)